 Oman

-Oman, officially the Sultanate of Oman, is a peaceful and strategically located country on the southeastern coast of the Arabian Peninsula, bordered by the UAE, Saudi Arabia, and Yemen, with coastlines on the Arabian Sea and Gulf of Oman.
-Known for its diverse terrain, maritime legacy, and balanced diplomacy, Oman stands out as a bridge between tradition and modern development in the Gulf.
+Oman, officially the Sultanate of Oman, is a strategically located country in the southeastern corner of the Arabian Peninsula, bordered by Saudi Arabia, United Arab Emirates, and Yemen, with coastlines along the Arabian Sea and Gulf of Oman.
+Known for its rich maritime history, cultural harmony, and modern transformation under wise leadership, Oman is a shining example of balance between tradition and progress in the Arab world.

 Currency Omani Rial (OMR)